 We've put together an example of a typical dual fuel, gas and electricity bill so you can see how the different costs involved in supplying you with energy break down.

 Why do gas and electricity bills change?

-Click on a term in our energy bills glossary for an explanation of the factors that affect the price you pay and why they change.
+Click on a term in our energy bills glossary for an explanation of the costs and factors.

 Ofgem and the government don’t set energy prices.
 Instead suppliers compete against each other for customers and this competition puts pressure on them to reduce their prices, or risk losing customers.

 These make up the biggest part of your bill.
 Changes in these costs might, in a competitive market, cause suppliers to raise or cut prices.

 Wholesale costs are how much your supplier has to pay to get the gas and electricity to supply you with energy.
 It may buy energy via an exchange, or have a contract with an electricity generator or gas producer.
 Some suppliers are also part of companies that generate their own electricity.

 Because imports are an important part of Britain’s energy mix, we compete with other countries for them.
 This means that global availability and demand for energy affects price.